 A Summary of TULIP

 Regrettably, many who call themselves “Calvinists” today are merely intending to say that they affirm somewhere between 3 and 5 of the “Five Points of Calvinism.”
 Calvin is so much more than these isolated points.
 Calvin’s commentaries on various books of the Bible are a treasure to any Christian who desires to understand the depth of Scripture.
-Calvin’s life-long work, the “Institutes of the Christian Religion,” are a touchstone for almost every systematic theology book written in the last 500 years.
+Calvin’s life-long work, the “Institutes of the Christian Religion,” is a touchstone for almost every systematic theology book written in the last 450 years.
 I have personally found Calvin’s “Little Book on the Christian Life” to be one of the most praise-inspiring books I have ever read.

 Another regrettable reality, when it comes to “Calvinism” today, is that the acrostic “TULIP” provides us with some less-than-helpful phrases.
 The flower is easy to remember, but its theological precision is quite lacking.